-According to the NTSB, sitting in the back seat when a child is 13 or younger reduces the risks of injury by 33 percent.
 After they graduate from a car seat, the safest place for young people to sit is the middle of the back seat, as long as there’s a seat belt (lap and shoulder belts) to use in that position.

 When a child is 13 years old and wants to ride in the front seat, parents can further protect them from injury by taking the following steps: